 Having a bag of tricks already packed and ready to go is one way to help make your time in the morning go a little more smoothly.
 The list of items in the sub bag could go on and on.
-However, we have narrowed it down to essential things to have in a sub bag and added a checklist.
+However, we have narrowed it down to essential things to have in a sub bag and added a wishlist.
 The following items should always be in every sub bag of tricks you can use for any grade level.

 17 Must-haves on Your Sub Bag Shopping List

 Sub teaching can be very stressful, so it is important to be organized at all times.
 Besides pre-written lesson plans and classroom management activities, you need a pre-packed teacher bag.
 If you carry many heavy items with you, you may want to consider rolling totes for teachers.
 If you carry smaller items, we found two great options to hold all the things you need to make your day as a substitute teacher effective and organized.

 1. Teacher Tote Bag